Get Matched With Radiology Tech Programs

 Find Online Radiology Tech Schools

 Radiologic technologists work in a variety of environments, depending on their specialty.
-Some may work in the radiology department of a hospital, for instance, and others may find work for a radiology center as the only concern in that building.
+Some may work in the radiology department of a hospital, for instance, and others may find work for a radiology center.
 Others can work in doctor's offices, such as a sonogram specialist who works for a gynecologist.
 Radiologic technologists also work in imaging centers that provide a variety of similar services.

-In fact, when a radiologic technologists chooses a specialty, this helps to determine where they will end up working.
-Those who prefer performing sonograms can seek out work with gynecologists and thus help steer themselves into smaller doctor's offices.
-Other radiologic technologists may choose to work more with elderly patients so might steer themselves towards x-ray work, which is more likely to be found in a long-term care facility or hospital.
-Those who prefer the hustle and bustle of a large hospital are in luck since nearly every radiology specialty is found in a hospital.
+In fact, when a radiologic technologists chooses a specialty, this helps to determine where they will work.
+Those who prefer performing sonograms can seek out work with gynecologists and steer themselves into smaller doctor's offices.
+Other radiologic technologists may choose to work more with elderly patients so might steer themselves towards X-ray work, which is more likely to be found in a long-term care facility or hospital.
+Those who prefer the hustle and bustle of a large hospital are in luck; nearly every radiology specialty is found in a hospital.

 Why Choose this Career?